 On the third day, Cherganth laid the eighteenth and final egg of her clutch, and I collected seven and a half marks from B’nune.
 I didn’t even crow over it.

 I poured the handful of marks into my own pouch and tucked it back under my tunic.
-“Pure skill,” I said.
+“All skill,” I said.
 “You won’t take a few of these back on the colour distribution?”

 B’nune clapped a hand over his purse.
 “Not this time, old friend.
 You’ve done enough damage for one day.”